mnhnam/rag-ai-chatbot-with-langchain4j/README.md

 **Note**: To use `gemma3:4b`, your system need at least 8GB RAM and a GPU with at least 4GB of VRAM, such as GTX 1650 4GB or better.

+**Alternative AI Providers**: This project supports other AI providers through different branches:

+- **OpenAI API**: Check out the `open-ai` branch to use OpenAI's GPT models and embeddings
+- **Google Gemini API**: Check out the `gemini` branch to use Google Gemini models and embeddings

 ## Project Structure

 ```